FRANCE – Provence-Alpes-Côte d’Azur (Nice, Marseille, Toulon), Languedoc-Roussillon (Montpellier, Perpignan)

 Negresco Hotel.
 Located on the Promenade des Anglais on the Baie des Anges in Nice, It was named after Henri Negresco (1868–1920), who had the palatial hotel constructed in 1912.

-The spectacular Baccarat 16,309-crystal chandelier in the Negresco’s Royal Lounge was commissioned by Czar Nicholas II, who due to the October revolution was unable to take delivery.
+The spectacular Baccarat 16,309-crystal chandelier in the Negresco’s Royal Lounge was commissioned by Czar Nicholas II, who due to the October Revolution was unable to take delivery.

 In 1957, it was sold to the Augier family who reinvigorated the hotel with luxurious decorations and furnishings, including an outstanding art collection and rooms with mink bedspreads.
 She also popularised it with celebrities.
 Noted for its doormen dressed in the manner of the staff in 18th-century elite bourgeois households, complete with red-plumed postilion hats, the hotel also offers gourmet dining at the Regency-style Le Chantecler restaurant.